PDLT-University-of-York/test-split-site/docs/ultra/test.md

 !!!
 Summary

     Test is a quiz and exam tool with a wide range of uses from informal quizzes to summative exams.

-This guide covers how to create and set up a Test, and is primarily aimed at **teaching staff**.
+    This guide covers how to create and set up a Test, and is aimed at **teaching staff** and **administrators**.

 !!! principle "Relevant [VLE site design principles](../ultra/site-design-principles.md)"